-It will be two years in November since The Tandem opened its doors at 1848 W. Fond Du Lac Ave., bringing new life to an historic tavern in a once-blighted neighborhood.
-And if you walk into the restaurant at any given time, you’re likely to find a well-oiled machine.
+When The Tandem opened its doors at 1848 W. Fond Du Lac Ave. in November of 2016, the restaurant brought new life to an historic tavern in a once-blighted neighborhood.
+And, just two years later, customers lucky enough to cross the eatery's threshold were likely to find a well-oiled machine.

 "Within the first three months, we served people raw chicken four times.
 And three times it was the same person," says chef and owner Caitlin Cullen.
 "The wait times for food have occasionally been ridiculous.
 Early on, we had a few employees scream and walk out of the restaurant at extremely inopportune times.
 There were moments when I felt like I was – literally – losing my sanity."

 In fact, Cullen says she still survives most of her sleep-deprived days powered by coffee and cigarette breaks.

 "I still feel like I’m going to lose my mind," she says.
 "It’s emotionally taxing.
 But we are still here.
 And I never thought that would happen.
 Our food is good.
 And we actually have a functional restaurant that serves people reliably most days."

 Cullen is more than frank about the challenges of creating a restaurant that not only produces delicious food, but also creates opportunity and empowerment for its a less-than-traditional workforce.